bitcoinhodler/glacier/docs/_docs/index.md

 ## Trusting this protocol

 Funds secured using Glacier can only be as secure as its design.
-Here’s what you can trust about this protocol:
+Here's what you can trust about this protocol:
 * **Expert advisors**: The development of Glacier was guided with input from Bitcoin technology and security experts.
 See our advisor list.
 * **Open source**: GlacierScript, the Glacier companion software, is open